National Airlines (N8): History

 In May 2011, National leased a Boeing 757-200 in an all-passenger configuration and began operating the aircraft in an on-demand charter basis from Dubai.
 The airline added a second Boeing 757 during the spring of 2013 that was also used for charters in Dubai.

+National Airlines' Orlando headquarters is in the office park north of Orlando International Airport.

 Originally based at Willow Run Airport in Ypsilanti, Michigan, the company moved in 2012 to Orlando, Florida.
+In December 2014, the company filed for Chapter 11 bankruptcy protection in an effort to halt a $9.9 million judgment against the company.

 In September, 2015, National announced scheduled passenger service from its hub at Orlando Sanford International Airport using their two active 757s.
-They announced destinations that include St. John's International Airport in St. John's, Newfoundland and Labrador, Canada; Windsor International Airport in Windsor, Ontario, Canada; Vancouver International Airport in Vancouver, British Columbia, Canada; and Luis Muñoz Marín International Airport in San Juan, Puerto Rico.
+They announced destinations that include St. John's International Airport in St. John's, Newfoundland and Labrador; Windsor International Airport in Windsor, Ontario; Vancouver International Airport in Vancouver, British Columbia, all in Canada, as well as Luis Muñoz Marín International Airport in San Juan, Puerto Rico.

 In March 2016, National was slated to start 757 service from Long Island MacArthur Airport in Ronkonkoma, NY to Puerto Rico.
 However the service was delayed, then cancelled and never operated due to "lack of aircraft."

 Corporate affairs

-National Air Cargo has its headquarters in Orchard Park, New York.
+National Air Cargo is headquartered in Orchard Park, New York.
 The National Airlines division has its offices in Orlando, Florida.

-At one time the airline had its headquarters at Willow Run Airport near Ypsilanti, Michigan.
-At the airport, the headquarters were in hangar space.
-When it was located at Ypsilanti, National Airlines had 79 employees, including administrative staff, purchasing staff, and crew schedulers at the headquarters.
+At one point, the airline had its headquarters at Willow Run Airport near Ypsilanti, Michigan.
+At the airport, the headquarters were in the hangar space.
+Additionally, National Airlines had 79 employees, including administrative staff, hiring staff and crew schedulers at the Ypsilanti headquarters.

-On the week of January 29, 2013, the airline National Airlines completed its move from the Ypsilanti area to Orlando.
+On January 29, 2013, National Airlines completed its move from the Ypsilanti area to Orlando.
 The airline said that it planned to offer 105 jobs at Orlando, with 26 more than were available in Michigan.
-Out of the 79 existing employees, 44 were having relocation plans.
+Out of the 79 existing employees, 44 relocated.
 The airline wanted to move its staff into Class A office space as opposed to the previous hangar space.
 According to Garrett Matyas, the company's human resources director, the company originally considered Ann Arbor, Michigan, and was in talks with the Michigan Economic Development Corp.
-Instead, Matyas said that the airline moved to Florida due to an environment friendly towards business interests.
+Instead, Matyas said that the airline moved to Florida due to its business-friendly environment.

 The state offered tax incentives for the Orlando location.
-According to Declan Reiley, the Metro Orlando Economic Development Commission vice president of business development, the airline also moved to Florida because two of the owners of the company were Florida residents.
+According to Declan Reiley, the vice president of business development at the Metro Orlando Economic Development Commission, the airline also moved to Florida because two of its owners were Florida residents.
 The freighter and passenger divisions are involved with contract military airlift operations.
-The New Zealand Defence Force (NZDF) indefinitely postponed using National Airlines for its airlift requirements after Flight 102 crashed.
+The New Zealand Defence Force (NZDF) indefinitely postponed using National Airlines for its airlift requirements after the crash of Flight 102.

-In October 2025 My Freighter Airlines has signed an interline agreement with National Air Cargo.
-This partnership will enhance connectivity between Uzbekistan, the Middle East, Asia, Europe, and the Americas.
+In October 2025, My Freighter Airlines signed an interline agreement with National Air Cargo.
+This partnership aims to enhance connectivity between Uzbekistan, the Middle East, Asia, Europe, and the Americas.

 Fleet

+Current fleet

 As of August 2025, National Airlines operates the following aircraft: